 D. Daily grade: Students are expected to give significant effort in class each day.
 Grades will be reduced if students do not comply.

 G. Inappropriate or disruptive behavior will not be tolerated.
-Students will be warned to stop such actions.
 If a student continues with inappropriate or disruptive behavior or demonstrates new but still inappropriate behavior, the instructor may, depending upon the situation and the severity of the disruption do one or more of the following.
-He may ask the student to desist again, reduce the student's grade, or send the student to the office for administrative assistance.
-Continued or significant misbehavior can result in the suspension or expulsion of the student from the Theater Arts class.
+He may ask the student to desist, reduce the student's grade, or send the student to the office for administrative assistance.
+Continued or significant misbehavior can result in the suspension or expulsion of the student from the Musical Theater class.
 An F will be given to students suspended or expelled from theater arts.

 H. Classroom policies include but are not limited to:

-1. No food, gum, candy, or drinks will be permitted in the classroom during rehearsal.
-Dr. Borden will announce exceptions.
+1. No food, gum, candy, or non-water drinks will be permitted in the classroom or during rehearsals and performances elsewhere.

-2. No hats or other head coverings are to be worn in class.
+2. No hats or other head coverings are to be worn in class except in costume.

 3. An unexcused absence is minus one on the final grade.